If you wanted to buy a new dual-cab ute, we wouldn’t blame you. The market is booming at the moment, and filled with plenty of strong options.

-The all-new DT 1500s are expected to go on sale locally from the end of 2020, converted for right-hand drive in Clayton by the Walkinshaw Group for local distributor Ateco.
+The all-new DT 1500s are expected to go on sale locally early next year, converted for right-hand drive in Clayton by the Walkinshaw Group for local distributor Ateco.

 The new DT model will retain the same 5.7-litre petrol V8 engine, but could gain the mild-hybrid system that adds up to 12kW and 176Nm that is offered in North America.
 US Rams are also equipped with a new eight-speed automatic transmission.